opentracing/specification/rfc_process.md

 In order effect changes to the OpenTracing specification, all interfaces are developed together in a three step process:

 * DRAFT: An RFC is drafted to define and justify the desired changes.
-* TEST: A new version of each langauage interface is designed, tested, and released.
+* TEST: A new version of each language interface is designed, tested, and released.
 * ACCEPTED: The abstract interface is versioned to reflect the final changes.

 # Proposal Components